voltrue2/gracenode/README.md

 Render allows you to create dynamic content from templated static files.

+It also supports caching rendered data for static templates to improve the run-time performance.

 It is useful for web pages etc.

 ### gracenode.render(path [string], data [object], cacheTtl [*number])